 We have everything going for us: Beautiful beaches, great weather, the Great Barrier Reef, and cities with culture galore; it really is a wonderful quality of life.
 But I guess if you want the best, you have to pay for it.
-Australia still tops the list as the world’s most expensive country.
 According to Deutsche Bank’s annual world consumer price index for 2019, life down under is still consistently expensive.
 Sydney has the 6th priciest monthly ticket for public transportation in the world and retail therapy isn't cheap either: an average pair of athletic shoes in Sydney come in at the 10th most expensive in the world.